-Old-school paper lists still work, but you can also use printable or digital resources to organize your shopping.
-Browse online for grocery list templates that you like or use an app, like AnyList, for more effective shopping.
+Old-school paper lists still work, but you can also use digital resources to organize your shopping.
+Find an online grocery list template that you like.
+Or try an app, like AnyList, for more effective shopping.

-2. Learn how to store your food so it lasts longer
+2. Store your food so it lasts longer

-Putting away your groceries immediately — and storing them in the right places — also helps curb food waste.
+Putting away your groceries right away — and storing them in the right places — also helps curb food waste.
 You could, for example, keep an insulated bag in the car to stow perishables in warmer weather.

 Keep fruits and vegetables fresher longer.
-Store fresh fruits and vegetables in separate crispers to keep them fresh for longer.
+Store fresh fruits and vegetables in separate crispers.
 Most produce fares best stored in plastic bags, but there are a few exceptions.
 You can store mushrooms in paper bags in your fridge.
-Leafy greens must be rinsed, dried and wrapped in paper towel before being stored in a plastic bag.
+Want to keep your leafy greens crisp?
+Rinse them, wrap them in paper towels and tuck them in a plastic bag.

 Organize your fridge.
-Keep dairy or milk near the back of the fridge shelves, where it’s coldest.
-Save the door shelves for food that doesn’t spoil easily, like ketchup, mustard, and other condiments.
+Keep dairy or milk near the back of the fridge, where it’s coldest.
+Save the doors for food that doesn’t spoil easily, like condiments.

-Organize your pantry to prevent spoilage.
-Stow longer-lasting veggies, like potatoes and winter squash, in a cool, dry place in your pantry.
+Organize your pantry.
+Stow longer-lasting veggies, like potatoes, onions and winter squash, in a cool, dry place in your pantry.
 And store rice, quinoa, and other grains in airtight containers that keep moisture (and weevils) out.
 A simple inventory list of herbs and spices in your pantry can help avoid buying what you already have.

 - Read more: 10 tips for healthy eating on a budget